 Transfer Capital One Miles to the Turkish Miles and Smiles Program.
 Capital One miles become Turkish Airlines miles when transferred to the Turkish Miles and Smiles Frequent Flier program.
 Since Turkish Airlines is a member of Star Alliance, you can use Turkish Miles and Smiles to book any Star Alliance partner, including United, which flies to Hawaii.

 7,500 miles one-way in economy from anywhere on the West Coast of the United States to Hawaii.
+As of Feb 2024, this redemption has increased to 10,000 Turkish miles.

 12,500 miles one-way in business from anywhere on the West Coast of the United States to Hawaii.
+As of Feb 2024, this redemption has increased to 20,000 Turkish miles.

 2. Capital One Transfer Partner: Singapore KrisFlyer Miles